 - Please do not congregate outside the office door.

-Q: Will I be able to use the practice rooms this fall?
+Q: Will I be able to use the practice rooms this spring?

 A: Yes.
 Students will have access to practice rooms, but we are introducing new protocols to keep students safe.